quentin-/docker-run-checks/readme.md

 ## docker-run-checks

-Webservice that pulls and run docker commands.
+A webservice that pulls images, run commands, and report executions success.

 #### Creating a new check: